algorandfoundation/algokit-cli/docs/tutorials/intro.md

 Next, you will be prompted for the name of your project.
 Finally, select the default value for the rest of the prompts (enter).

 Once finished, (if you have it installed) VS Code should automatically be opened with the initialised project and you will be prompted to install appropriate VS Code extensions.
 This starter app will contain one smart contract (built using the [Algorand Python](https://algorandfoundation.github.io/puya/) language) named `contract.py`, in the `smart_contracts/hello_world` folder, with one method (`hello`) that takes a `String` and returns a `String`.
-Notice that within the contract folder, there is a `deploy_config.py`, this defined the parameters for deployment of your smart contract to the select target chain (Algorand TestNet, Algorand MainNet, Algorand LocalNet or else).
+Notice that within the contract folder, there is a `deploy_config.py` which defines the parameters for deployment of your smart contract to the target chain (Algorand TestNet, Algorand MainNet, Algorand LocalNet or else).

 ![AlgoKit Playground Contract](../imgs/algokitplayground.png)

 ## AlgoKit Project structure 🏗

-Since you have just instantiated an official AlgoKit template, each official smart contract template includes an interactive codespace walkthrough powered by [CodeTours](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).
+Since you have just instantiated an official AlgoKit template, each official smart contract template includes an interactive codespace walkthrough powered by [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour).

 To start the interactive walkthrough, install the extension and click on the green play button in the left bottom corner of the `Explorer` pane as demonstrated on the screenshot below (See `Getting Started with Your AlgoKit Project`).

 ![CodeTour Play Button](../imgs/algokitcodetour.png)

-Upon execution, the walkthrough will guide you through the key components of your fresh AlgoKit project instance, which is an important prerequisite to learn before running and deploying your first smart contract.
-Certainly, not because its hard to learn, but because it will save you a lot of time and efforts if you set the right foundation first.
+Upon execution, the walkthrough will guide you through the key components of your fresh AlgoKit project, which is an important prerequisite to learn before running and deploying your first smart contract.
+Certainly, not because its hard to learn, but because it will save you a lot of time and effort having the correct foundations.

 ## Run the Demo Application 🏃‍♂️